GVSU – International Office History Timeline

 Sharon Espinosa is hired as the new Peace Corps campus recruiter, after the resignation of Carissa Patrone.

-Web developers in GVSU’s Institutional Marketing finalize development of a new/replacement system of the OASIS program (Online Application System for International Study): OASIS 3.0.
+Web developers in GVSU’s University Marketing finalize development of a new/replacement system of the OASIS program (Online Application System for International Study): OASIS 3.0.
 This is the third iteration after the first version was created in 2004 and then replaced with OASIS 2.0 in 2007.

 A new scholarship to attract high school students to enroll at GVSU is created, aiming at those students who select their college based on study abroad opportunities.
 The new scholarship, available to students beginning in August 2019 is called the “Lakers Go Abroad!” scholarship.
 In its first year, 100 $2000 scholarships will be awarded, providing a “coupon” for them to redeem on any GVSU-approved program during their GVSU career.